Time: 18:30 - 20:30

 By the end of this course you should be able to...

 -Perform a scene or monologue in a group setting with greater confidence.

 What level is the course and do I need any particular skills?

-This is a general course-students of all levels are welcome.
+This is a general workshop.
+All levels are welcome.

 How will I be taught, and will there be any work outside the class?

 Your tutor will teach though a variety of techniques during the course.
 Depending on each different acting exercise, this may include work in pairs, small groups, individually and in whole group.

 Are there any other costs?
 Is there anything I need to bring?